jasonfilippou/agile-bank/README.md

 DELETEs are handled rather naively, merely for lack of time.
 Sending a `DELETE` at `/bankapi/account/x` hard-deletes the relevant account `x` from the database.
 We do NOT cascade `DELETE`s to transactions that have involved the account `x`.
 The account `x` can NO LONGER be involved in future transactions.
-As long as the same instance of the application is running, the ID generation strategy of `SEQUENC` guarantees that no new account will take the ID of a now deleted account, but of course in a more realistic application, a more robust treatment of ID maintenance would be required.
+As long as the same instance of the application is running, the ID generation strategy of `SEQUENCE` guarantees that no new account will take the ID of a now deleted account, but of course in a more realistic application, a more robust treatment of ID maintenance would be required.

 Similarly, deleting transactions is rather naive.
 Doing so does NOT credit or debit the relevant accounts in any way.
 It is seen merely